 Most people garden as a hobby and are not overly concerned about how much money gardening might save them.
-When saving money on food is a primary concern, then the costs of setup and maintenance and the garden's productivity are something that you must carefully consider.
+When saving money on food is a primary concern, then the costs of setup and maintenance and the Garden's Productivity and Safe Gardening Methods are something that you must carefully consider.
 While hydroponic gardens may be slightly more expensive up front, they considerably save costs over the long term.
 They are also easier to maintain.

 While it may seem counter-intuitive, plants grow much better without soil.
 A plant's growth and productivity are dependent primarily on the strength and size of the plant's root system.
 If roots are crowded and cannot find proper nutrients quickly, then the plant's health suffers.
 By contrast, if the roots are allowed to grow abundant and free and can easily find nutrients, then the plant benefits.

 Soil serves the plant by providing stability, but in most other ways, it is nothing but an impediment to plant growth and root health.
 In soil, the plantâ€™s roots are forced to expend a great deal of time and energy burrowing through the soil in search of nutrients.
 The roots must then laboriously extract these nutrients from the soil.
 Soil also tends to impede the vital flow of oxygen to the roots, which is why soil needs to be often turned and aerated.